Meet our award-winning and inspirational Cycling UK members

 CTC Chief Executive Gordon Seabright announced the winners of the National and Regional Annual Volunteer of the Year Awards and the CTC Tourist Competition at the CTC Annual Dinner and Prizegiving at the Radisson Blu Hotel in Glasgow.

-The spirit of selflessness and companionship shown by CTC's volunteers and Local Cycle Campaigners is incredibly inspirational.
+The spirit of selflessness and companionship shown by Cycling UK's volunteers and Local Cycle Campaigners is incredibly inspirational.
 Without them, cycling in the UK would be much, much poorer."

 The trophies and certificates were presented by Alison Johnstone MSP, who is a keen supporter of cycling in Scotland.